The Seating Upholstery Guide

 You may hear "brushed cotton" used interchangeably with "flannel."
 While both materials are brushed, brushed cotton is only brushed on on side for a soft product that is both breathable and retains heat.
 Flannel, on the other hand, is brushed on both sides.
 This results in a fabric that is warmer, fuzzier, and thicker.

-Brushed cotton's use in upholstery is exemplified by the Rebel Dining Chair.
+Brushed cotton's use in upholstery is exemplified by the Rebel Armchair.
 Performance-grade brushed cotton meets solid wood frame with iron legs for added support and is cushioned with foam padding for unrivaled comfort.
-The brushed cotton is breathable which helps keep the seat warm in the winter and cool in the summer, in addition its inherent softness.
+The brushed cotton is breathable which helps keep the seat warm in the winter and cool in the summer.
 This all culminates into a striking piece that combines several styles, while remaining extremely comfortable and durable.

 Velvet is a durable, multi-layered fabric with dense piles that are soft to the touch.
 Velvet boasts a rich history of luxury.
 Originating as early as the 14th century in East Asia, velvet was originally spun purely from the silk produced by silkworms.
-Although Asian silk was already very soft and prized (hence why it became one of the first globally traded goods), the unique production process of velvet creates a material that's even more lavish than other silk goods.
+Although Asian silk is soft, the unique production process of velvet creates a material that's even more lavish than other silk goods.
 Velvet was commonly used in the Middle East, eventually gaining popularity in Europe during the Renaissance.